8891689/qr-code-generator/README.md

 TRX: TAHUmjyzg7B3Nndv264zWYUhQ9HUmX4Xu4
 ```

 # 📜 Disclaimer
-Reminder: Do not input real private keys on connected devices!
+Reminder: Please use this program in a safe environment.
+Do not enter important information in a connected device or public environment to avoid risks such as information leakage!
+# ⚠️ Caution ⚠️

+Be careful when encoding sensitive information when using a device in public or on a network.
+QR codes can be easily scanned by anyone.

+Your command line history may record the data you enter as parameters.
+If the data is sensitive, consider clearing the history or using another method.

-This tool is provided for learning and research purposes only.
-Please use it with an understanding of the relevant risks.
-The developers are not responsible for financial losses or legal liability -caused by the use of this tool.
+This tool is for learning and research purposes only.
+It is completely open source and does not contain any Trojans, backdoors or other computer viruses.
+Please use it after understanding the relevant risks.
+The developer is not responsible for any economic losses or legal liabilities caused by the use of this tool.